 Specificity was calculated for each platelet type as the percent of culture-negative units that would lead to a PGDprime-NR interpretation.
 One-sided 95% confidence limits were calculated using the Wilson method.
 Table 5 summarizes the Specificity observed for PGDprime with various platelet types.
-Out of 3,800 unique samples, 5 were initially reactive (IR), 4 were NR upon retest.
-One sample was classified as indeterminate (IND) as only one repeat test was performed by the test site.
+Out of 3,036 unique samples, 2 were initially reactive (IR), 1 was NR upon retest.
+One sample was classified as indeterminate (IND) as retest results were inconclusive based on the retest protocol that was followed.